Buying a home can be competitive, and that can make it tough to stand out.

 It’s a lot easier for people with two years of steady work experience to qualify for a home loan than it is for people who have recent work history gaps or who are unemployed.

-6. Be ready to pay closing costs
+6. Be prepared for closing costs

 7. Have your down payment in the bank